SulaimanSayyed21/h446Alevel/Readme.md

 };

 module.exports = {
-  handlePostRequest,
+  handleRegisterRequest
 };
 ```

-- An asynchronous function named `handlePostRequest` is created, it does five jobs:
+- In the above code, asynchronous function named `handlePostRequest` is created, it does five jobs:

 1. First check if incoming data present in POST `req.body` exists or not if not sent `400` notification with the message.
 To check the data mongoose api `findOne` is used.
 2. Second checks both user name and email, if exists again sends the message back to the user.